 Work While You Earn Your Degree

-Continuing to work while you earn your Master of Education degree can mitigate costs in several ways.
+Continuing to work while you earn your MEd degree online can mitigate costs in several ways.
 First, you’ll be earning money to help offset tuition and fees.
 Second, if you are like most working students, you’ll attend your graduate program part-time, reducing your per-semester expenses.
 That can reduce or eliminate your need to borrow money for school.

 Your employer may offer education support as part of your benefits package.
 A growing number of businesses and organizations offer their employees tuition assistance or reimbursement; others provide alternate forms of financial support.
 Additionally, many states offer tuition assistance to teachers pursuing graduate degrees.
 Louisiana, for one, maintains the Board of Elementary and Secondary Education (BESE) Tuition Program for Teachers to cover the cost of attending postsecondary courses at a Louisiana college or university.
 Contact your human resources representative to learn whether you qualify for your employer’s education assistance plan.
 If you do, complete SoPA’s online form to start the process of securing financial support.